 During this time of year, you may have a few more rainy days to contend with, so keeping a beady eye out on the weather forecast when planning your daily itinerary is an obvious measure.
-However, if you’re the consummate outdoorsman, you may not be bothered by a bit of rain while working on an apple farm for the day.
-Once you’ve picked which apple picking orchard you’re going to head to, aim to get there promptly in the morning.
+However, if you’re a consummate outdoorsman, you may not be bothered by a bit of rain while working on an apple farm for the day.
+Once you’ve picked which apple-picking orchard you’re going to head to, aim to get there promptly in the morning.
 For one thing, you’ll want to get the most out of the day, but on a practical note, a lot of people in New England will be searching “apple picking near me” and heading out for the day as well, so getting there in good time will ensure you don’t miss out on getting a bushel or two of apples.

 Storing the fruits of your labor

 After a full day of apple picking, hopefully, you’ll be heading back to your accommodation with enough apples to last you to Christmas.
 However, fruit being fruit means you need to store them properly to avoid letting one bad apple ruin the rest.
 When you get your haul home, first make sure none of the apples have started to decompose, and if they have, add them to the compost heap rather than simply throwing them out.
 It’s worth remembering that apples straight from the orchard aren’t as perfect as their supermarket counterparts, so knowing the difference between mold and a few blemishes here and there is worth looking into.
 For example, freshly picked apples often have a white blush on them.
 Leave this on the apples until you’re ready to use them as they’ll keep longer, unless it was raining when you picked them, in which case, dry them off.
 Keep the fruits of your labor in a cool, dry place, and they’ll keep that bit longer.

 What to do with apples